 January 16, 2011

 This morning, all of us got in the car and drove to a coffee shop (with me as the navigator).
-Then, we drove to a wood carving place where we viewed around for four hours and ended up with a three headed clip_image008dragon.
+Then, we drove to a wood carving place where we viewed around for four hours and ended up with a three headed dragon.
 Now, for the best part, somebody told us the directions for Monte Alban (we'll get to that in a moment) and they were to follow the river all the way down.
 She was correct when she said to go down into the river, which we drove IN to get there.
 The 'river' was a very bumpy and hilarious experience.
 When we got to Monte Alban, a ton of ruins near Oaxaca, we got out of the car laughing and went to pay our admission and started on our tour.
 In our tour we climbed a big pyramid, went in a small underground tunnel and an over ground tunnel.

 The most hilarious part of the day was going to Monte Alban in THE river.